-- \cdot our ability to successfully complete on acceptable terms, and on a timely basis, avanafil partnering discussions for territories under our license with Mitsubishi Tanabe Pharma Corporation in which we do not have a commercial collaboration; - · Sanofi Chimie's ability to undertake manufacturing of the avanafil active pharmaceutical ingredient and Sanofi Winthrop Industrie's ability to undertake manufacturing of the tablets for avanafil; - the ability of our partners to maintain regulatory approvals to manufacture and adequately supply our products to meet demand; - · our ability to accurately forecast Qsymia demand; - · our ability to commercialize Qsymia efficiently; - the number of Qsymia prescriptions dispensed through the mail order system and through certified retail pharmacies; - the impact of promotional programs for Qsymia on our net product revenue and net income (loss) in future periods; - $\cdot \,$ our history of losses and variable quarterly results; - substantial competition; - · risks related to our ability to protect our intellectual property and litigation in which we are involved or may become involved; - · uncertainties of government or third-party payor reimbursement; - \cdot our reliance on sole-source suppliers, third parties and our collaborative partners; - our ability to continue to identify, acquire and develop innovative investigational drug candidates and drugs; - \cdot risks related to the failure to obtain FDA or foreign authority clearances or approvals and noncompliance with FDA or foreign authority regulations; - our ability to demonstrate through clinical testing the quality, safety, and efficacy of our investigational drug candidates; - the timing of initiation and completion of clinical trials and submissions to foreign authorities; - · the results of post-marketing studies are not favorable; - \cdot compliance with post-marketing regulatory standards, post-marketing obligations or pharmacovigilance rules is not maintained; - · the volatility and liquidity of the financial markets; - our liquidity and capital resources; - $\cdot\,$ our expected future revenues, operations and expenditures; - · potential change in our business strategy to enhance long-term stockholder value; - \cdot our ability to address or potentially reduce our outstanding debt balances: - \cdot the impact, if any, of changes to our Board of Directors or management team; and - other factors that are described from time to time in our periodic filings with the Securities and Exchange Commission, or the SEC, including those set forth in this filing as "Item 1A.
+- · our history of losses and variable quarterly results; - · substantial competition; - our ability to minimize expenses that are not essential to expanding the use of STENDRA/SPEDRA and Qsymia or that are not related to product development; - risks related to our ability to protect our intellectual property and litigation in which we are involved or may become involved; - · uncertainties of government or third-party payor reimbursement; - · our reliance on sole-source suppliers, third parties and our collaborative partners; - · our ability to successfully develop or acquire a proprietary formulation of tacrolimus as a precursor to initiating our clinical development process; - · our ability to identify and acquire development and cash flow generating assets; - · risks related to the failure to obtain or retain federal or state controlled substances registrations and noncompliance with Drug Enforcement Administration, or DEA, or state controlled substances regulations; - · risks related to the failure to obtain FDA or foreign authority clearances or approvals and noncompliance with FDA or foreign authority regulations; - · our ability to develop a proprietary formulation and to demonstrate through clinical testing the quality, safety, and efficacy of our current and future investigational drug candidates; - · the timing of initiation and completion of clinical trials and submissions to U.S. and foreign authorities; - the results of post-marketing studies are not favorable; - · compliance with post-marketing regulatory standards, post-marketing obligations or pharmacovigilance rules is not maintained: - · the volatility and liquidity of the financial markets; - · our liquidity and capital resources; - · our expected future revenues, operations and expenditures; - · potential change in our business strategy to enhance long-term stockholder value; - our ability to address or potentially reduce our outstanding debt balances, specifically the \$250 million of convertible notes due in 2020: - the impact, if any, of changes to our Board of Directors or senior management team; and - other factors that are described from time to time in our periodic filings with the Securities and Exchange Commission, or the SEC, including those set forth in this filing as "Item 1A.
 Risk Factors."